apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 | Type                    | Description
 |-------------------------|----------------------------------------------------------------------------------------------------
 | `AD`                    | Acive Directory - Users authenticate with `sAMAccountName` typically using a DN format.
-| `AUTHENTICATED`         | Manager bind/search or SASL type of authentication.
+| `AUTHENTICATED`         | Manager bind/search type of authentication.
 If `principalAttributePassword` is empty then a user simple bind is done to validate credentials.
 Otherwise the given attribute is compared with the given `principalAttributePassword` using the `SHA` encrypted value of it.
 | `DIRECT`                | Compute user DN from a format string and perform simple bind.
 This is relevant when no search is required to compute the DN needed for a bind operation.
 This option is useful when all users are under a single branch in the directory, e.g. `ou=Users,dc=example,dc=org`, or the username provided on the CAS login form is part of the DN, e.g. `uid=%s,ou=Users,dc=exmaple,dc=org`
 | `ANONYMOUS`             | Similar semantics as `AUTHENTICATED` except no `bindDn` and `bindCredential` may be specified to initialize the connection.
 If `principalAttributePassword` is empty then a user simple bind is done to validate credentials.
 Otherwise the given attribute is compared with the given `principalAttributePassword` using the `SHA` encrypted value of it.